Yevgeny Zamyatin: 1917–1931: Return to Russia

 Instead of surrendering, Zamyatin, whom Mirra Ginsburg has dubbed "a man of incorruptible and uncompromising courage," on 24 September 1929, wrote and mailed a letter resigning his membership in the Union of Soviet Writers.
-According to Mirra Ginsburg: "in his letter of resignation, he wrote that it was impossible for him to remain in a literary organization which, even indirectly, took part in the persecution of its members."

-In 1931, Zamyatin appealed directly to Soviet General Secretary Joseph Stalin, requesting permission to leave the Soviet Union.
+Ginsburg states Zamyatin wrote in his resignation letter "that it was impossible for him to remain in a literary organization which, even indirectly, took part in the persecution of its members."
+In 1931, he appealed directly to Soviet General Secretary Joseph Stalin, requesting permission to leave the Soviet Union.
 In this letter Zamyatin wrote: "I do not wish to conceal that the basic reason for my request for permission to go abroad with my wife is my hopeless position here as a writer, the death sentence that has been pronounced upon me as a writer here at home."

 During the spring of 1931, Zamyatin asked Maxim Gorky, to intercede with Stalin on his behalf.

-After Gorky's death in 1936, Zamyatin wrote: "One day, Gorky's secretary telephoned to say that Gorky wished me to have dinner with him at his country home.
-I remember clearly that extraordinarily hot day and the rainstorm - a tropical downpour- in Moscow.
+After Gorky's death in 1936, Zamyatin wrote: One day, Gorky's secretary telephoned to say that Gorky wished me to have dinner with him at his country home.
+I remember clearly that extraordinarily hot day and the rainstorm — a tropical downpour — in Moscow.
 Gorky's car sped through a wall of water, bringing me and several other invited guests to dinner at his home.
 It was a literary dinner, and close to twenty people sat around the table.
 At first Gorky was silent, visibly tired.
-Everybody drank wine, but his glass contained water - he was not allowed to drink wine.
+Everybody drank wine, but his glass contained water – he was not allowed to drink wine.
 After a while, he rebelled, poured himself a glass of wine, then another and another, and became the old Gorky.
 The storm ended, and I walked out onto the large stone terrace.
 Gorky followed me immediately and said to me, 'The affair of your passport is settled.
 But if you wish, you can return the passport and stay.'
 I said I would go.
 Gorky frowned and went back to the other guests in the dining room.
 It was late.
 Some of the guests remained overnight; others, including myself, were returning to Moscow.
 In parting, Gorky said, 'When shall we meet again?
 If not in Moscow, then perhaps in Italy?
 If I go there, you must come to see me!
 In any case, until we meet again, eh?'
-This was the last time I saw Gorky."
+This was the last time I saw Gorky.

-Zamyatin left the Soviet union in November 1931.
+Zamyatin left the Soviet Union in November 1931.